FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Definition:

 Trial Duration is the intended duration of the phase c) of a Trial.
+{::comment}

+    [MB64]: Does this cover also recurrences?
+            See, e.g., draft-ietf-netmod-schedule-yang-05 - A Common YANG Data Model for Scheduling or draft-ietf-opsawg-scheduling-oam-tests-00?

+    [VP]: No, mention that probably already in trial definition.

+    [MK]: No, it does not cover recurrences as specified in above two drafts, as it does involve scheduled events.

+{:/comment}

 Discussion:

-While any positive real value may be provided, some Measurer implementations MAY limit possible values, e.g. by rounding down to nearest integer in seconds.
-In that case, it is RECOMMENDED to give such inputs to the Controller so the Controller only proposes the accepted values.
+While any positive real value may be provided, some Measurer implementations MAY limit possible values, e.g., by rounding down to nearest integer in seconds.
+In that case, it is RECOMMENDED to give such inputs to the Controller so that the Controller only uses

+{::comment}

+    [MB65]: To?

+    [VP]: Reformulate.

+    [MK]: Edited “proposes” => “uses”.
+    [MK]: Edited.

+{:/comment}
+the accepted values.

 ### Trial Load